YouMingYeh/github-blog/README.md

 <br/>

 ## Playground
-Explore the application here.
+Explore the application here: [GitHub Blog](https://github-blog-blue.vercel.app).
 This project introduces an innovative way to manage blog content using GitHub repositories, offering two distinct modes of operation: a self-hosted blog and a platform blog.

 - Self-Hosted Blog: Configured via the .env file using `GITHUB_REPO` and `GITHUB_OWNER`, this mode personalizes the blog to your specific GitHub repository.
 It's designed for individual users who prefer a dedicated space for their content.